AutoViML/lazytransform/README.md

 **Prerequsites:**
 <ol>
-<li><b>lazytransform is built using pandas, numpy, scikit-learn, category_encoders and imb-learn libraries.</b> It should run on most Python 3 Anaconda installations without additional installs.
-You won't have to import any special libraries other than "imb-learn" and "category_encoders".</li>
+<li><b>lazytransform is built using pandas, numpy, scikit-learn, category_encoders and imbalanced-learn libraries.</b> It should run on most Python3 Anaconda installations without additional installs.
+You won't have to import any special libraries other than "imbalanced-learn" and "category_encoders".</li>
 </ol>
 The best method to install lazytransform is to use conda:<p>